metacommunities/metacommunities/publications/sss_dec2015/log.md

     17	- *DONE* rewrite abstract
     18	- *DONE* run the whole doc as a rmd
-    23  - *DONE* put in Gage from WSJ on Github valuation 19	- add Ingmar on numbers, etc
+    23  - *DONE* put in Gage from WSJ on Github valuation 25  - *DONE* redo figure with events showing their distribution -- 19	- add Ingmar on numbers, etc
     20	- add in the extra example of coding activity from codeology 21	- get desrosiere on politics of large numbers 22	- check the 29 million against Github timeline data 24  - redo event extract as diagram?
-    25  - redo figure with events showing their distribution --